Two men charged over €3m drugs seizure remanded in custody

 She said his passport was in possession of gardaí and he would be willing to surrender it, as well as making a substantial cash lodgement.
 She said her client was entitled to the presumption of innocence.

-However, the judge ruled that given the serious nature of the alleged offences he would remand Mr Noonan in custody until a September 16th sitting of Dundalk District Court.
+However, the judge ruled that given the serious nature of the alleged offences he would remand Mr Noonan in custody to appear before Clondalkin District Court by videolink on August 13th.

 Addressing the court on behalf of Mr Quinn, with an address at Monastery Gare Avenue Clondalkin, Dublin, Karl Monahan BL said his client was well-known in football circles and was a father-of-one who enjoyed a good relationship with his partner and child.